 PSID

 The University of Michigan's Panel Study of Income Dynamics (PSID) is the longest continuously running longitudinal survey in the world.
 It began in 1968 as a survey of 4,802 American families and has followed the same parents, along with their children and grandchildren as they split off to form their own households, so that today there are more than 11,000 PSID families and 25,000 individuals.
 The topics in the survey span work, welfare, family structure, income, consumption, health, and wealth, making the PSID ideally suited for the study of household behaviors over time and across generations.
 The USDA sponsored the 18-item Household Food Security Module on the 1999, 2001, and 2003 survey years, along with the 1997 Child Development Supplement.
-Recently the USDA Food and Nutrition Service (FNS) provided funding to include the food security module on the 2014 PSID Child Development Supplement (CDS) survey and on the 2015, 2017, and 2019 core PSID surveys.
+The USDA Food and Nutrition Service (FNS) subsequently provided funding to include the food security module on the 2014 PSID Child Development Supplement (CDS) survey and starting with 2015 on the biennial core PSID surveys.
 This offers the first opportunity to answer key pressing scientific and policy issues such as the persistence of food insecurity within and across generations, and how changes in food security affect and are affected by the level and change in consumption, wealth, and broader measures of health.

 UKCPR partnered with the USDA's Economic Research Service and the USDA Food and Nutrition Service to launch a competitively awarded grants program in 2017.
 The first round of projects were completed at the end of 2018.
-The list of grantees and abstracts of their proposed research is provided below, and we have added discussion papers for these projects.

 2019